abidalfrz/final-project-pemrograman-berorientasi-objek/README.md

 ---

-## Description
+## Project Overview (Description)

-An Expense Tracker is a simple application that helps users monitor and manage their daily expenses.
-This project provides a basic structure for tracking expenses, categorizing them, and generating reports.
-It is built with object oriented programming principles in mind, ensuring modularity and maintainability.
+The Expense Tracker is a comprehensive web-based application designed to address the challenges of personal financial management.
+In an era where digital transactions are ubiquitous, maintaining financial literacy and tracking daily expenditures is crucial.
+This application provides a robust solution for users to record, monitor, and analyze their financial activities efficiently.

+Built upon the principles of Object-Oriented Programming (OOP), the system utilizes the Model-View-Controller (MVC) architectural pattern.
+This ensures a strict separation of concerns, resulting in a codebase that is modular, scalable, and easy to maintain.
+The project demonstrates the practical application of Java enterprise technologies, database management, and secure web development practices.

 ---